Activities for team building and games for your virtual team

 17. Issue Time

-What was a very hard time in your life, how has it affected how you see the world? -Shane Metcalf, VP Consumer Success and 15Five unofficial VP People & Culture
+What was a hard time in your life, how has it affected how you see the world?

-Why we love it: This strategy has a double duty – it's a way to express the core values of openness and honesty of 15five while building a dialogue that allows team members to learn about each other and to feel empathy with each other.
+This strategy has double duty—it expresses 15five’s core values of openness and honesty while building a dialogue that allows team members to learn about each other and feel empathy for each other.

 18. Day in Schooling